IanWhitney/ianwhitney.github.com/_posts/2013-10-29-totally-bogus-mocking-for-tests.md

 All of the examples in Bogus use the first method.
 The 2nd [is documented] (https://www.relishapp.com/bogus/bogus/v/0-1-4/docs/fakes/faking-existing-classes), but I was so busy looking at the examples that I didn't notice.

+### Now the magic

-The result of this magic is that I can use `garden` and `trellis` in my tests and stub methods on them.
+The result of fakes is that I can use `garden` and `trellis` in my tests and stub methods on them.
+And that separate directory of double classes?
+Gone.
+The library of interface tests?
+Gone.
+All I have now are the real object defitions that I fake during tests.

+### And the magic has a posse

 But if I try to stub something that the classes don't support, Bogus will throw an error.

     stub(garden).disco_party? { true} => #NameError: #<Garden:0x3fea091c41b0> does not respond to disco_party?

 And arity is respected:

     stub(trellis).leg_number(1, 'huh?') { nil } => ArgumentError: tried to stub leg_number(count) with arguments: 1,'huh?'

+### But maybe not magic enough?

 This is all excellent and much appreciated.
 Now I can create doubles with ease and not worry about API drift.
 Let's throw them on some